 Birchwood Camp is a member of the American Camp Association and has achieved accreditation status, by completing a voluntary peer review process of standards applicable to our program.
 We hope you will join us soon at a Birchwood Camp program!

 DOWNLOAD BIRCHWOOD CAMP’S 2014 SUMMER CAMP BROCHURE (PDF).

 Youth Camp: June 2-6

 For campers entering grades 7-12 and 2014 high school grads

 Teens from across Alaska will enjoy a week of fun, worship and community building with their peers!
 Campers experience exciting group building activities on our community challenge course, meaningful worship experiences, and learn about servant leadership through participating in projects around camp.
 We’re adding some special activities this year, such as a sweat at our traditional sweat lodge and outdoor education opportunities, as well as some other surprises.
-As always, high school campers can look forward to swimming, boating, campfires, crazy relay Olympics, great games, developing new and lasting friendships and much more.
+As always, campers can look forward to swimming, boating, campfires, crazy relay Olympics, great games, developing new and lasting friendships and much more.
 Campers spend the majority of their time in small groups and cabin groups with campers their age (middle school or high school) but share worship, meals and large group activities with the whole group.

 God Seekers Camp: June 11-13

 For campers entering grades 1-3

 This is a great camp for younger elementary age children & first time campers.
 The three days are packed with fun games, music, worship experiences, large & small group activities, nature exploration and more.
 Children are given the opportunity to grow and thrive through these new experiences, all in a safe & fun environment!
 This camp is designed for young campers who may not be used to being away from home; by the last day campers are always asking to stay longer!